cysouw/diathesis/text/c03_prepositions.md

 ### Identifying non-governed prepositions {#sec:prepositions-definition-non-governed}

-Non-governed prepositional phrases are typically adverbial phrases, describing either a local [@Next a], temporal [@Next b], manner [@Next c] or purpose/causal [@Next d] situation.
+Non-governed prepositional phrases are typically adverbial phrases, describing either a local [@next a], temporal [@next b], manner [@next c] or purpose/causal [@next d] situation.
 In some situations, such adverbial prepositional phrases do not allow for determiners after the preposition, like in *gegen Abend*, *aus Gold*, or *mit größter Sorgfalt*.

 :::ex
 a.
 Ich arbeite in dem Arbeitszimmer.